HRMS Presents “SUSAN GIBSON :: A NIGHT OF WIDE OPEN SPACES”

-Healthy Rhythm Music Services Presents CMA award winning singer-songwriter "SUSAN GIBSON :: A SPECIAL NIGHT OF WIDE OPEN SPACES" • Friday evening, August 24th, in Healthy Rhythm Art Gallery's intimate Listening Room at historic Sampler Square (68 S. Grand Ave) in downtown Montrose, Colorado!
-Special guest, Chris Mullen Music.
+Healthy Rhythm Music Services Presents CMA award winning songwriter "SUSAN GIBSON :: A NIGHT OF WIDE OPEN SPACES" with Special Guests, Mandy Rowden (Austin, TX) & Chris Mullen (Montrose, CO) • Friday evening, August 24th, in The Listening Room of Healthy Rhythm Art Gallery, located at historic Sampler Square (68 S. Grand Ave) in downtown Montrose, Colorado!

 Advance Main Gallery reserved seating and Studio Gallery General Admission available.
 After show Meet & Greet with musicians is included.
 Advance purchase is recommended.
 This is a ticketless event.
 Show is limited to 50 concertgoers.
 Admission is $2 more Day of Show (if available).